Fox, Holmes lead Kings by Spurs for 5th straight victory

 Buddy Hield added 20 points for Sacramento, which has won seven of eight.
 The Kings starters combined to score 96 points, with each scoring at least 14 points and playing 30-plus minutes.

-Spurs point guard Dejounte Murray scored 23 points, but only had two points in the second half on four attempts.
+San Antonio point guard Dejounte Murray scored 23 points, but only had two points in the second half on four attempts.
 Derrick White added 19 points.

+The Spurs are 1-4 to open a nine-game homestand, which concludes Monday against the Cleveland Cavaliers, and have lost five of six.

 The teams play again Wednesday in the finale of a two-game set in San Antonio.